AMReX-Astro/mini-Castro/README.md

 ### Compiling CUDA Fortran on summitdev (OLCF)

-First, swap the `xl` module for `pgi`. mini-Castro currently only supports CUDA Fortran with the PGI compiler.
+First, swap the `xl` module for `pgi` (IBM's xlf compiler is supported, but we have found that it results in much lower performance than pgfortran).
 Then load the CUDA 9 module.
 The latest versions of these modules tested on summitdev are:

 - pgi/17.10